Danish Golf Tour seasons

 This page lists all Danish Golf Tour (currently titled as the ECCO Tour for sponsorship reasons) seasons from its inaugural season in 2003.

 Since its inception, the majority of tournaments on the Danish Golf Tour schedule are incorporated into the Nordic Golf League, one of the third-tier tours recognised by the European Tour.

+2026 season

+Schedule

+The following table lists official events during the 2026 season.